catherinejelder/catherinejelder.github.io/_posts/2015-11-11-banjos-and-brainstorming.md

 Then I went and saw Gillian Welch, and all was right with the world.

 My cellphone camera is not in good health, thanks to taking a tumble in Central Park, so you'll have to take my word for it when I say that the middle blob here is GILLIAN WELCH!
+:joy:

 ![Fuzzy Gillian](/assets/gillian_welch.JPG)

 So blobby.
 Such talent.
 So banjo.